Is ‘Independent’ really America’s political affiliation of choice? It’s a dicey question.

 GALLUP (median results of twelve polls, Jan-July 2019):

 Pew Research also collects self-report data.
 Based on its research, Pew concludes that 93% of Independents are ‘leaners,’ that is, they either lean Democrat or Republican.
-Furthermore, The other 7% (what I call ‘Independent Independents’) tend to avoid politics.
+The other 7% (the ‘Independent Independents’) tend to avoid politics.
 For more info, go here.
 Here’s a summary:

 PEW (from March 2019):

 Only 31 states require registrants to identify party preference when they register to vote.
 Consequently, there isn’t an answer to the question of how many U.S. voters–in total–are Independent.